Pawventures

 10 Money-Saving Tips for Dog Travel in 2026

 1. Always book Kimpton or La Quinta for domestic hotels.
-The $0 pet fee versus $25-$50/night is the single largest recurring savings available.
+The $0 pet fee versus $25-$75/night is the single largest recurring savings available.
+On a 5-night trip, this saves $125-$375 compared to mid-range and premium options.

-2. Drive instead of flying when possible.
-Avoiding a $250 round-trip airline fee often more than covers fuel costs for trips under 600 miles.
+2. Drive instead of fly when the distance makes sense.
+Avoiding a $250 round-trip airline fee covers fuel costs for most trips under 600 miles, and your dog avoids the stress of air travel.

-4. Join TrustedHousesitters ($99-$179/year).
-The membership pays for itself on the first trip where you would otherwise pay $300+ in boarding.
+4. Join TrustedHousesitters ($129-$169/year).
+The membership pays for itself on the first trip where you would otherwise pay $300+ in boarding fees.
+Your dog stays home in a familiar environment.

 5. Pre-portion food before departure.
-Reduces waste and avoids buying overpriced food at travel destinations.
+Reduces waste and avoids buying overpriced or unfamiliar food at travel destinations — which can also upset your dog’s digestion.

-6. Buy pet travel insurance before you need it. $35-$75/month eliminates the financial risk of a $2,000 emergency vet bill.
+6. Buy pet travel insurance before you need it.
+At $35-$75/month, it eliminates the financial risk of a $2,000+ emergency vet bill.
+One incident more than pays the annual premium.

 7. Invest in a quality GPS tracker.
-At $50-$100 upfront, the Tractive or Fi Collar pays for itself by preventing the cost (financial and emotional) of a lost dog.
+At $50-$100 upfront, a Tractive GPS Dog Tracker or Fi Collar pays for itself by preventing the cost — financial and emotional — of a lost dog.
 See our best dog GPS trackers 2026 comparison.

-8. Search hotel pet policies before booking.
+8. Search hotel pet policies before booking, not after.
 A 5-minute search on BringFido or GoPetFriendly reveals no-fee options in most destinations.
+Never assume a hotel is pet-free-friendly based on brand alone — policies vary by property.

-9. Time airline bookings for off-peak.
-Pet fees do not change, but base ticket prices do.
-Flying Tuesday-Thursday reduces the ticket cost that is attached to the pet fee.
+9. Time airline bookings for off-peak travel days.
+Pet fees don’t change, but base ticket prices do.
+Flights Tuesday-Thursday typically run $50-$100 cheaper, reducing the total cost of the trip including the pet fee.

 10. Bring your dog’s annual wellness supplies.
-Don’t buy flea/tick prevention, heartworm medication, or routine supplements at travel destinations where prices may be higher.
+Don’t buy flea/tick prevention, heartworm medication, or supplements at travel destinations where prices may be 20-40% higher than your local vet or online pharmacy.
+A compact travel grooming kit also eliminates grooming appointment costs on longer trips by letting you brush, trim, and maintain your dog’s coat between professional visits.

 Annual Dog Travel Budget Scenarios